U.S. response to coronavirus variants emphasizes masks and vaccines instead of lockdowns

 So far, states have instead relaxed public health measures.
 California lifted stay-at-home orders and curfews last week after alarmingly high hospitalizations dipped, while New York is on track to resume indoor dining by Valentine’s Day.

-Robert Wachter, chief of the medicine department at the University of California at San Francisco, said the sharp decline of cases in the Golden State and beyond suggests variants aren’t the primary drivers of new outbreaks.
+Robert Wachter, chief of the medicine department at the University of California at San Francisco, said the sharp decline of cases in the Golden State and beyond suggests variants are not the primary drivers of new outbreaks.

 “It would be very, very difficult politically for state and counties to go on stricter lockdown in anticipation of the variants before there really is much evidence they are tearing through our communities,” said Wachter.
 “It may be within a few weeks we find ourselves in a situation where variants are beginning to spike, and we may need to go into lockdowns.”